aashutoshrathi/backup-blog.aashutosh.dev/clfzf0v7k000709lgbwow62c4.md

     ```

 * ***Do you know how the "auto-adjust backlit brightness"*** ⌨️ ***works?***
-    this story goes long back (*jk, barely 3 years*) to my undergrad days, I used to think that nothing is gonna stop me once I get a device with a backlit keyboard as I can then type like [ThePrimeagen](https://www.twitch.tv/ThePrimeagen) even in the darkest to the times.
+    this story goes long back (*jk, barely 3 years*) to my undergrad days, I used to think that "nothing was gonna stop me once I got a device with a backlit keyboard", as I can then type like [ThePrimeagen](https://www.twitch.tv/ThePrimeagen) even in the darkest of times.

     ![Apple Keyboard Settings](https://cdn.hashnode.com/res/hashnode/image/upload/v1680427701020/a1d05580-8025-45fe-8cfc-f1f6f2f01d6d.png align="center")